jojerd/ADFS-AzureMFAUtil/README.md

 # ADFS-AzureMFAUtil
-This utility to automate checking system prerequisites, new certificate generation, and renewal.
+This utility will automate checking system prerequisites, new certificate generation, and renewal.
 It will also allow you to update TLS 1.2 registry keys to ensure cross-premise functionality after the recent deprecation of TLS 1.0 and TLS 1.1  in Azure. https://techcommunity.microsoft.com/t5/azure/azure-active-directory-tls-1-0-tls-1-1-and-3des-deprecation/m-p/2148244

 # Notice of Operation